-My path after graduation, of course, but I'm also consulting about everything to even love problems to Hatanaka Sensei.
+My path after graduation is one thing, but I'm also consulting about everything to even love problems with Hatanaka Sensei.

-As it's been decided that I live abroad, I sold everything from my bad to kitchen utensils to the recycling shop.
+As it's been decided that I live abroad, I sold everything from my bed to kitchen utensils to the recycling shop.